cinnData/DataSci/2. Introduction to Python/README.md

 # 2. Introduction to Python

-### Data science and data mining
+### What is Python?

 **Python** is a programming language, introduced in 1991.
-We find it everywhere, and it is currently in the top places in the many lists of the most used or more liked programming languages.
-It has been said to be the preferred choice for developers of malicious software (and those people are knowledgeable).

 There are currently two versions of the Python language: Python 2 and Python 3.
 These notes use Python 3.
 Although beginners are currently adopting Python 3, there is a lot of Python 2 code still in circulation, in particular in the older editions of many books.
 Even if most of the Python 2 code runs in Python 3, one finds trouble from time to time.
 So, it is recommended to check Python's version before copypasting somebody else's code.

 ### The Anaconda distribution